Beliavsky/Fortran-code-on-GitHub/README.md

 [rksuite](https://github.com/jacobwilliams/rksuite): Runge-Kutta methods for the numerical solution of the initial value problem for a first order system of ordinary differential equations

+[rkf45](https://github.com/zoziha/rkf45): Fehlberg fourth-fifth order Runge-Kutta method, adapted by zoziha from the code at Netlib

 [stiff3](https://github.com/ivan-pi/stiff3): subprogram for solving stiff autonomous systems of ordinary differential equations (ODE's) using a semi-implicit Runge-Kutta method with three steps (SIRK3), by Ivan Pribec and Sebastian Ehlert.
 The stiff3 source code was originally published in the following book: Villadsen, J., & Michelsen, M. L. (1978).
 [Solution of differential equation models by polynomial approximation](http://www.gbv.de/dms/ilmenau/toc/011270667.PDF).
 Prentice-Hall, Inc.

 ## Optimization